1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The Talpur rulers had their capital at Hyderabad (Sindh).

-9. The British interest in Sindh increased especially after rivalry with:
+9. The British interest in Sindh increased especially after rivalry with__________.

 A) French in Deccan